CorentinAulagnier/cert-manager/docs/tasks/issuing-certificates/ingress-shim.rst

   configuration of the ingress-shim (see above).
 Namely, a default issuer must be specified as arguments to the ingress-shim container.

+* ``kubernetes.io/duration: time`` - with this annotation you can choose the duration value you want for the certificate.
+Otherwise, default value will be used.
+This fields must be specified using Golang’s time.Time string format

+* ``kubernetes.io/renewBefore: time`` - with this annotation you can choose the renewBefore value you want for the certificate.
+Otherwise, default value will be used.
+This fields must be specified using Golang’s time.Time string format

 * ``certmanager.k8s.io/acme-challenge-type`` - (**DEPRECATED**)
   by default, if the Issuer specified is an ACME issuer (either through ingress-shim's defaults, or with one of the above annotations), the